Expert Tips: How to Test Your Resume Logically

 The Simple Idea Behind A/B Testing Your Resume: How Small Changes Can Lead to Big Results

-When hiring people, a resume isn't just a list of what you did; it’s a visual sales pitch.
+When hiring people, a resume isn’t just a list of what you did; it’s a visual sales pitch.
 To make this pitch work best, we need to stop thinking that a resume that looks "clean" or "new" is automatically better.
-Instead, we must look at the resume through the eyes of the 6-Second Quick Glance.
-Science shows that when people are rushed, their eyes don't actually read; they jump around to points of interest.
-The goal of testing your resume design is to control these jumps so the recruiter’s eye lands on a Key Achievement before they get tired.
+Instead, we must look at the resume through the eyes of the initial recruiter scan.
+Science shows that when people are rushed, their eyes don’t actually read; they jump around to points of interest.
+The Ladders 2018 eye-tracking research found that professionally reformatted resumes received an average usability rating of 6.2 out of 7 from recruiters, compared to 3.9 for the same resumes before the rewrite.
+The goal of A/B testing your resume design is to control these eye jumps so the recruiter’s eye lands on a Key Achievement before they get tired.

 Important vs. Floating Information: How the Eye Fixes